How to Size Ground Wire for 100A, 125A, and 200A Services

 Sizing the Grounding Electrode Conductor (GEC) for 100A, 125A, and 200A Services

 The core of sizing GEC for a 200A panel—or any service—revolves around NEC Table 250.66.
-The most important rule to remember is that the GEC is sized based on the size of the largest ungrounded service entrance conductor rating, not the amperage of the main breaker.
+The most important rule to remember is that the GEC is sized based on the size of the largest ungrounded service entrance conductor, not strictly on the breaker amperage.

 Step-by-Step Guide for Sizing GEC using NEC Table 250.66